-Educating our children on how to be smart with money is something we take seriously so we were excited to have Cath Fowler from Get Money Wise guest blog on our site.
+Educating our children on how to be smart with money is something we take seriously here at Somewhere Between, so we were excited to have Cath Fowler from Get Money Wise guest blog on our site.
 You can follow her on Facebook and her blog where she provides tools, ideas and proven strategies for both adults and children on getting wiser with their money.

 As a parent we all want to give our children the confidence to be independent adults.
 One of the areas that can often be challenging as we enter adulthood is managing our finances.

-It has been shown that the most competent money managers in their 20's were taught about money by their parents and as a result develop the life skills of responsibility, prioritisation and delayed gratification.
+It has been shown that the most competent money managers in their 20's were taught about money by their parents.
+As a result, they develop the life skills of responsibility, prioritisation and delayed gratification.